Want to get a head start on your Maltese Christmas shopping? This is your ultimate local gift guide

 The Christmas Shop is an appropriate starting point among the best festive shops in Malta.
 From 1st October 2015, the retailer will be operating a seasonal boutique on Melita Street in the heart of Valletta.
 Cards, candles, and gifts can be found here, while those inspired by the many presepji, or Christmas crib, displays across town can find their own traditional figurines here, too.

 And then there are the markets.
-In lieu of the ubiquitous Alpine-style chalets and mugs of gluhwein, you’ll find a more traditional Maltese Christmas vibe at the Malta Artisan Market, which will be held from 28th – 29th November 2015.
+In lieu of the ubiquitous Alpine-style chalets and mugs of gluhwein, you’ll find a more traditional Maltese Christmas vibe at the Malta Artisan Market.
 Here, sellers trade in historic crafts rather than tourist trinkets, from filigree jewellery and handmade lace to artisanal food products.

 Do keep your eyes open for the local village bazaars as well, which are held in many of Malta’s small towns leading up to Christmas.
 These festive markets are frequented by locals, so you’re bound to find authentic, one-of-a-kind stocking stuffers.